On This Page

 There are at least three things you can try.

 Go on Google and type this into the search bar without quotes: “site:old-domain.com”.
 This will show you all pages that Google has indexed from the old domain.
 You can copy and paste all the results into a Google Sheet, sort and remove extra rows.
+Or you can extract this data with a number of tools.
 This will give you a list of many of the old URLs.

 The other option is to use a tool like Ahrefs.
 Add the old domain, go to the “Best By Links” report and filter for pages that 404.
 You can export this list which will have many of the URLs from the old domain in it.